-To be a Centre of excellence in conflict analysis, management, and development studies.
+To be a Centre of excellence in the management and analysis of conflict and a pacesetting Centre in development studies.

-To facilitate a prosperous, united and peaceful Benue State, Nigeria and even beyond.
+To facilitate a prosperous, united and peaceful Benue State, Nigeria and the entire global system.

 The aim of the Centre is: To foster the society’s ability to understand the nature of conflicts and development issues as a basis for conflict management/resolution and establishment of an enabling environment for development through change in value orientation, wealth creation and improved well-being in Benue, Nigeria and beyond.